Five-Branes in M-Theory and a Two-Dimensional Geometric Langlands Duality

-Secondly, for the instanton action to be finite in an integration over $\widetilde {TN}_k$, because $\widetilde {TN}_k$ - unlike $\mathbb R^4/\mathbb Z_k$ which has a singularity at the origin - is a smooth manifold, it suffices to have a flat but non-trivial connection only at the boundary of $\widetilde {TN}_k$ and not at the origin as well.
-As explained in $\S$2.1, since $\widetilde {TN}_k$ looks like $\mathbb R^3 \times {\bf S}^1$ far away from the origin, and since the ${\bf S}^1$ is a Hopf fibration over the ${\bf S}^2$ at infinity, the boundary of $\widetilde {TN}_k$ is topologically equivalent to an $S^3$ with a trivial fundamental group.\footnote{Alternatively, one can also see this by noting that the smooth multi-Taub-NUT manifold $\widetilde {TN}_k$ can be obtained by quotienting the smooth Taub-NUT manifold $\widetilde {TN}_1$ by a $\mathbb Z_{k}$ group, whereby the $\mathbb Z_k$ just acts to rotate the circle fibre which hence reduces its radius by a factor of $k$; this however, does not change the topology of the Hopf fibration over the $S^2$ at infinity, which constitutes the simply-connected $S^3$ boundary~\cite{Sergey}.} Because gauge-inequivalent classes of flat connections at the boundary correspond to conjugacy classes of homomorphisms from the fundamental group of the boundary manifold to $SU(N)$, and that moreover, conjugacy classes of the homomorphism $\phi: Z_m \to G$ are in one-to-one correspondence with dominant affine weights of $SU(N)_{\textrm{aff}}$ of level $m$ (see Lemma 3.3 and $\S$3.4 of \cite{BF}), we find that distinct choices $\phi$ of flat connections over the boundary will correspond to distinct dominant affine weights that label the integrable, highest weight modules over $\frak{su}(N)_{\textrm{aff}}$ at level 1.
+Secondly, for the instanton action to be finite in an integration over noncompact $\widetilde {TN}_k$, we need to have flat albeit nontrivial connections far away from the origin of $\widetilde {TN}_k$.
+The hyperk\"ahler metrics on $\widetilde {TN}_k$ are asymptotic at infinity to $(\mathbb R^3 \times {\bf S}^1)/ \mathbb Z_k$; because gauge-inequivalent classes of flat connections far away from the origin correspond to conjugacy classes of homomorphisms $\rho_{\infty}$ from the fundamental group at infinity to $G$, and that moreover, conjugacy classes of the homomorphism $\phi: Z_m \to G$ are in one-to-one correspondence with dominant affine weights of $SU(N)_{\textrm{aff}}$ of level $m$ (see Lemma 3.3 and $\S$3.4 of \cite{BF}), we find that distinct choices $\phi$ of flat connections far away from the origin will correspond to distinct dominant affine weights $\mu = (k, \bar \mu, j)$ of $SU(N)_{\textrm{aff}}$ at level k.

+Thirdly, recall that in the case of $\mathbb R^4 / \mathbb Z_k$, the $k$ centers coincide with multiplicity $k$ at the origin such that a $\mathbb Z_k$-type singularity develops whence we have a $\mathbb Z_k$-action in the fiber of the $G$-bundle at 0.
+On the other hand, in the case of $\widetilde {TN}_k$, we have instead $k$ non-coincident centers of multiplicity 1 each -- in other words, we have instead a $\mathbb Z_1$-action in the fiber of the $G$-bundle over each of the $k$ positions ${\vec p}_m$ of the non-coincident centers.
+Since this action is given by a conjugacy class of the homomorphism $\rho: Z_1 \to G$, we can associate $k$ distinct dominant affine weights $\lambda^{(m)} = (1, \bar \lambda^{(m)}, i^{(m)})$ of $SU(N)_{\textrm{aff}}$ of level $1$ with the $k$ non-coincident centers, where the $i^{(m)}$'s are \emph{a priori} nonzero.
+Nonetheless, consistency with the results of $\S$4.2 (where all $k$ centers coincide) constrains the $i^{(m)}$'s to be zero.